IUSmusic/Stars/README.md

 | Layout energy proxy | +0.0008 ± 0.0210 | +0.0035 ± 0.0175 |
 | Modularity proxy | +0.0029 ± 0.0120 | +0.0020 ± 0.0109 |

-These are **offline proxy metrics** derived from the exported graph and scenario parameters.
-They are intentionally lightweight, reproducible, and suitable for release validation, but they should be expanded before journal submission.

 ## 23. Copyright